Should You Take the PSAT 10 or PSAT NMSQT?

 In rare cases a junior might consider the PSAT 10—since it's slightly easier, it might be a good option if you're an English Language Learner and want an easier introduction to the SAT (particularly the reading section), or if you're seriously behind in one subject.
 The PSAT 10 will still introduce you to SAT content and question types and help prepare you for the SAT.

-If you're a junior but think you might benefit from a slightly easier introduction to the SAT, talk to your guidance counselor to see if your school will let you take the PSAT 10 instead of the SAT NMSQT.
+If you're a junior but think you might benefit from a slightly easier introduction to the SAT, talk to your guidance counselor to see if your school will let you take the PSAT 10 instead of the PSAT NMSQT.

 Decision for Sophomores